Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ## Searching

-* Search is persistent and the Mobile Workspace allows global searching at any time.
-The results can be quickly filtered by files, folders or libraries just like in the Digital Workspace.
+* You can search globally from all of the main/top level screens which means you can search at any time.
 * The Mobile Workspace keeps a recent history of search terms so that previous searches can be quickly repeated.
 * Contextual search is available within folders.
 This search mode will only search within that folder but can be converted to a global search using the quick filter.
 You can also filter by files and folders within the contextual folder search.

 ## Recent Files

 The Recent Files view shows all the files that have been created or modified within the last 30 days by the logged in user.
-The Search API is used to query SOLR for changes made by the user and includes an extra column to display where the file is located in the content repository.
+The Search API is used to query for changes made by you and includes an extra column to display where the file is located in the content repository.

 ## Favorites